twilson63/casper_server/readme.md

 The first input will be requesting the jrxml file
-The second input will be requesting the xml document The third input will be requesting xpath query string
+The second input will be requesting the xml document The third input will be requesting xpath query string The fourth input will be requesting the report type (pdf, xls)

-Click Generate Report, and a pdf should stream to your browser.
+Click Generate Report, and a pdf/xls should stream to your browser.